mbamara123/Susengine/README.md

 🔗 Live Demo: www.susengine.com
 ---
-## How can I edit this code?

 ## ✨ Inspiration
-There are several ways of editing your application.

 The idea for Susengine was inspired by my background in materials and metallurgical engineering and my commitment to sustainability.
 During my academic and industrial experiences, I observed the urgent need for efficient water treatment, optimized energy systems, and smarter material design.
 By merging AI tools with functional materials research, Susengine became a platform to simulate, showcase, and communicate these sustainable innovations.
-Use Lovable

 ---

 ## ✨ Key Features
-Changes made via Lovable will be committed automatically to this repo.

 - 🧪 Materials & Process Simulation – Explore how advanced materials and clean processes can improve engineering performance.
 - 🤖 AI-Enhanced Models – Apply data-driven methods for optimization, prediction, and sustainable decision-making.